dfsp-spirit/dfsp-spirit.github.io/x020_projects.markdown

 ### Fries Lab, Ernst Strüngmann Institute (ESI) for Neuroscience

 I am currently a scientific software developer in the [lab of Prof. Dr. Pascal Fries](https://www.esi-frankfurt.de/people/pascalfries/) at [ESI](https://www.esi-frankfurt.de/), working on the [Syncopy Python package](https://github.com/esi-neuroscience/syncopy) for electrophysiology data analysis (MEG, EEG, ECoG).
-Syncopy aims to be easy-to-use, with an interface similar to Fieldtrip, the standard Matlab package for the analysis of electrophysiology data.
+Syncopy is easy-to-use, with an interface similar to Fieldtrip, the standard Matlab package for the analysis of electrophysiology data.
 Syncopy is designed for large-scale data anaylysis and parallel computations, and can utilize multi-core machines and high-performance computing (HPC) systems like clusters running the Slurm job scheduler.

 <img style="" src="assets/img/syncopy_signals.png" alt="Electrophysiology data in Syncopy" width="70%">
 <figcaption>